davidwangcn9/Heartbeat/README.md

 ### 3.4.6 Lead time for changes Data
 - Formula for ‘PR lead time':
-  - if PR exist : PR lead time = PR merged time - first code committed time
+  - if PR exist : `PR lead time` = `PR merged time` - `first code committed time` - `non-workday`
+    - if the PR merge time is a non-working day, such as weekends or holidays, we will treat the non-working days in the PR merge time as working days.
+    - the first code committed time is the same as PR merge time
   - if no PR or revert PR: PR lead time = 0

 - Formula for ‘Pipeline lead time':